Top 10 Reasons Your Device is Slow

-Is your computer moving at a snail’s pace?
+Is your device moving at a snail’s pace?
 There are many reasons why a once-speedy machine might suddenly drag.
-Here are the top 10 reasons your computer may be running slowly—and what you can do about it.
+Here are the top 10 reasons your device may be running slowly—and what you can do about it.

 1. Too Many Startup Programs

-Many applications automatically start when you turn on your computer, significantly slowing the boot-up process.
+Many applications automatically start when you turn on your device, significantly slowing the boot-up process.
 Review and disable unnecessary startup programs in your task manager.

 2. Insufficient RAM (Memory)

-If your computer doesn’t have enough memory (RAM), it may struggle to handle multiple applications running simultaneously.
+If your device doesn’t have enough memory (RAM), it may struggle to handle multiple applications running simultaneously.
 Upgrading your RAM can improve performance.

 3. Fragmented or Full Hard Drive